 ADVERTISEMENT

-Anne Merrow Oct 18, 2023 - 2 min read
+Anne Merrow Oct 30, 2025 - 3 min read

 Joan Sheridan shows how to weave adorable sheep and a traditional graphic pattern with turned krokbragd.
 Photo by Matt Graves

-Looking at the sweet little sheep and multicolored diamond patterns of Joan Sheridan's bands, it's easy to think that they must be tablet woven or involve some fiddly pickup technique.
+Looking at the sweet little sheep and multicolored diamond patterns of Joan Sheridan's bands, it's easy to think that they must be tablet woven or involve some fiddly pick-up technique.
 But really, it's just a clever technique for weaving a three-shaft pattern on an inkle loom.

 loom